mrseanryan/gpt-multi-atomic-agents/README.md

 There is a simple TypeScript framework, for writing Agent-based TypeScript clients of the REST API.

-For an example with simple Agents, see [TypeScript Example Agents](https://github.com/mrseanryan/gpt-multi-atomic-agents/tree/master/clients/gpt-maa-ts/src/test_gpt_maa_client.ts).
+For an example with simple Agents, see the [TypeScript Framework README](https://github.com/mrseanryan/gpt-multi-atomic-agents/tree/master/clients/gpt-maa-ts) and the [TypeScript Example Agents](https://github.com/mrseanryan/gpt-multi-atomic-agents/tree/master/clients/gpt-maa-ts/src/test_gpt_maa_client.ts).

 ### 3. Usage as a command line chat tool